xcart/xcart-docs/_pages/kb_en/payments/accepting_payments/manage_payments.md

 {% toc %}

-## Editing existing payment methods
+## Editing Existing Payment Methods

 It is possible to edit previously added payment methods.